-Except as expressly set forth above, we express no other opinion regarding the tax consequences of the Merger.
-In accordance with the requirements of Item 601(b)(23) of Regulation S-K under the Securities Act, we hereby consent to the use of our name under the captions "Material United States Federal Income Tax Consequences of the Merger" and "Legal Matters" in the Proxy Statement/

-Prospectus and to the filing of this opinion as an Exhibit to the Registration Statement.
-In giving this consent, we do not admit that we come within the category of persons whose consent is required under Section 7 of the Securities Act or the rules and regulations of the Commission thereunder.
+We hereby consent to being named as counsel to the Company in the Registration Statement, to the references therein to our firm under the captions "Material United States Federal Income Tax Consequences of the Merger" and "Legal Matters" and to the inclusion of this opinion as an exhibit to the Registration Statement.
+In giving this consent, we do not thereby admit that we are within the category of persons whose consent is required under Section 7 of the Securities Act or the rules and regulations of the Commission thereunder.

-/s/ Paul, Hastings, Janofsky & Walker LLP
+/s/ PAUL, HASTINGS, JANOFSKY & WALKER LLP

-Paul, Hastings, Janofsky & Walker LLP
+PAUL, HASTINGS, JANOFSKY & WALKER LLP